Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/set-up-project-griffon.md

 #### Java

-1. Register the extension wherever you are registering other extensions.
+1. Register the extension when you register other extensions.

    ```java
      public class MobileApp extends Application {